Motor Vehicle Accidents

 - If you can’t provide particulars to the other driver or other owner of damaged property

-In NSW, drivers now are not required to report an accident if it is a minor collision and doesn’t require a tow away, however some insurers may still require a police incident number.
+In NSW, drivers now are not required to report car accidents if it is a minor collision and doesn’t require a tow away, however some insurers may still require a police incident number.

 Things to remember

-For insurance purposes, it’s preferable not to admit fault or discuss who was at fault at the scene.
+For insurance purposes, do not admit responsibility or publicly admit your guilt if you believe you were not at fault.
 While this can seem like the most natural thing to do after an accident, it’s important to remember that fault at law is very complex and ultimately, it’s the insurance companies, or the Court who will be determining fault.

 If you are wanting to make a claim for compensation, there are strict time limits that apply, depending on which state you reside so it’s best to seek legal advice as early as possible.

-For more information about your rights and responsibilities after a motor vehicle accident, and to enquire about our No Win No Fee policy for compensation claims, contact us for a free consultation.
+For more information about your rights and responsibilities after a motor vehicle accident, and to enquire about our No Win No Fee policy for compensation claims, contact us for a free consultation or call 1800 455 725.